 The Forest is also part of an important habitat corridor that runs from the Beaufort Range and the Comox Glacier to the Salish Sea.

 A vibrant community of conservationists, families, mountain bikers, runners, herbalists, hikers, artists, school groups, adventure racers, photographers, and many others consider the Cumberland Forest to be an integral part of a community that defines itself by it’s proximity to the woods – a Village in the Forest.

 The Cumberland Forest is also privately owned as part of the legacy of the E&N Land Transfer in the 1870’s that saw over 2 million acres of land along the eastern side of Vancouver Island transfer into private hands in exchange for building a railway.

 All the unprotected Cumberland Forest lands are slated to be logged.

 The Cumberland Community Forest Society (CCFS) is dedicated to purchasing these lands and returning them to the community and the commons.
-To date, the CCFS has purchased 500 acres with the most recent purchase being completed on Sept 1 2020.
-This forest is connected to the Coal Creek Heritage Park and together these parcels are forming a contiguous corridor of protected natural areas.
+To date, the CCFS has purchased 545 acres with the most recent purchase being completed on December 21st 2022.
+This recent purchase connects to Coal Creek Historic Park and protected areas in the Cumberland Forest and at Comox Lake.
+Together these parcels are forming a contiguous corridor of protected natural areas.
 We wish to see this important protected corridor continue to grow.